 What it is

-Alternatively known as CFRD, this reporting regime from BEIS requires covered organisations—including banks and insurance companies—to include eight sustainability-related disclosures each year.
+Formerly referred to as BEIS (after the now-restructured Department of Business, Energy, and Industrial Strategy), this reporting regime requires covered organisations—including banks and insurance companies—to include eight sustainability-related disclosures each year.
 These new rules apply to accounting periods starting on or after 6 April 2022—i.e. all annual reports after that date in 2023.

 Note: Companies with a UK parent whose BEIS report already covers their operations are exempt from filing a separate report.